code-boxx/Core-Boxx-PHP-Framework/login with google/README.md

   - Create credentials > OAuth client ID.
   - Set the name of your app, set your origin - `http://your-site.com`.
   - Set redirect URL as `http://your-site.com/login`.
-  - After saving, Google will give you the client ID and secret.
+  - On complete, Google will give you the client ID and secret.
+Download and save it as `lib/CRD-google.json`.

 ## INSTALL
 * Copy/unzip this module into your existing Core Boxx project folder.
 * Edit `install-GOOIN.php`, paste your client ID and secret.
 * Run `install-GOOIN.php`, this will automatically:
   - Import `lib/SQL-GOOIN.sql` into your database.
-  - Add the client ID and secret into `lib/CORE-Config.php`.
-  - Add Google login to `pages/PAGE-login.php`.
+  - Add Google login button to `pages/PAGE-login.php`.
   - Delete `install-GOOIN.php` itself.

 ## LICENSE